nhsconnect/ITK3-FHIR-eDischarge/pages/design/design.md

 ---
-title: Overview | Design & Build
+title: Design & Build Overview
-keywords: design, build, access, security, overview
+keywords: design, build
-tags: [design, overview]
+tags: [design,overview]
 sidebar: overview_sidebar
 permalink: design.html
-summary: Describes components of a design & build of an ITK3 Messaging Solution using profiles described in Explore.
+summary: "Describes the components required to design and build an ITK3 Messaging Solution using the interactions and profiles described in Explore."
 ---

 {% include important.html content="All information provided below is indicative and subject to on-going review." %}